 What should I bring?

 Checklist: If you collect a certain player or set, consider bringing a checklist.
-While some collectors prefer the ol' pencil and pad, I've been using Google Drive for years to house my checklists.
-This has been efficient in that I can access my checklist and make changes in real time right from my smartphone as long as I have a WiFi connection, which tends to exist in the show hall.
+While some collectors prefer the ol' pencil and pad, I've been storing my checklists in Google Drive for years.
+This has been efficient because I can access my checklist and make changes in real time right from my smartphone as long as I have a WiFi connection, which tends to exist in the show hall.
 It also keeps my hands free and extra stuff out of my backpack, which is another thing you should consider bringing.

 Backpack: Bring a backpack to carry with you while you're at the show.
 Avoid anything with handles that would require you to drag or carry around.
 The backpack you should consider bringing is of standard size, just something you can put over your shoulders for easy access when you need to store purchases.
 I bring a somewhat small but ideally sized backpack that fits what I need to have.
-In it, I keep my Card Show Binder, a Flash Magnifier (or loop of some type), a handycam and tripod, philips head screwdriver, business cards, and some granola bars or other protein-rich snacks.
-This is the bare minimum I need with me while I'm on the showfloor.
-Your backpacks might contain more or less depending on what you feel you need with you to make your experience an ideal one.
+In it, I keep my Card Show Binder, a Flash Magnifier (or loop of some type), a handycam and tripod, multi-head mini screwdriver, business cards, and some granola bars or other protein-rich snacks.
+This is the bare minimum I need with me while I'm on the show floor.
+Your backpack might contain more or less depending on what you feel you need with you to make your experience an ideal one.

-Comfortable Pair of Shoes: This is critical.
+Comfortable Pair of Shoes: This is mission-critical.
 Bring comfortable shoes.
 Avoid sandals at all costs.
 I wore sandals at the 2012 National and by the end of the week, I had more blisters on my feet than I care to remember.
-It took several days for my feet to return to normal when I got back.
+Upon returning home, it took several days for my feet to return to normal.
 So again, avoid sandals.
 You'll be doing a lot of walking and you'll be much happier wearing a comfortable pair of shoes.